An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem: Related works

-A vast body of literature on {SSC management} multi-objective solution methods is based on scenario analysis, the $\epsilon$-Constraint or weighting aggregation methods and heuristics.
+A vast body of literature on {SSC management} multi-objective solution methods is based on scenario analysis, the $\epsilon$-Constraint or weighting aggregation methods and heuristics or matheuristics.

 To approach a multi-objective minimization problem, the $\epsilon$-Constraint method \citep{Marglin1967,Haimes1971} optimizes one of its objective functions and adds constraints to assign upper bounds for the other objective functions.
-Among the {strategies} based on the $\epsilon$-Constraint method, we can cite the multi-parametric method proposed by \citet{Hugo2005}, the two-phase method {by} \citet{Neto2009}, the decomposition methods {by} \citet{Guillen2010b} and \citet{Gao2017}. {In particular,} \citet{Mavrotas2009} introduced the Augmented $\epsilon$-Constraint method (AUGMECON) that solves a sequence of mono-objective problems{.
-Later,} \citet{Mavrotas2013} proposed AUGMECON2 as an improved version of AUGMECON.
-Examples of works that employ AUGMECON to approach multi-objective {SSC management problems} are found in \citep{Mota2014,Cambero2016}.
+In particular, \citet{Mavrotas2009} introduced the Augmented $\epsilon$-Constraint method (AUGMECON) that solves a sequence of mono-objective problems.
+Later, \citet{Mavrotas2013} proposed AUGMECON2 as an improved version of AUGMECON.
+Examples of works that employ AUGMECON to approach multi-objective {SSC management problems} are found in \citep{Rabbani2018,Osmani2017,Vafaeenezhad2019}.

-Regarding heuristic methods, it is worth {noting} that a significant amount of studies focuses on evolutionary population-based algorithms{, among which} we can cite the adaptation of the classical Non-dominated Sorting Genetic Algorithm (NSGAII) \citep{Deb2002} proposed by \citet{Dehghanian2009}, the genetic algorithm {by} \citet{Soleimani2017}, the memetic multi-objective algorithm by \citet{Jamshidi2012} and the evolutionary algorithms hybridized with the Variable Neighborhood Search (VNS) metaheuristic proposed by \citet{Devika2014} and \citet{Zhalechian2016}.
+Exact-based methods often employ mixed-integer linear solvers \typo{such as} CPLEX to solve the resulting mono-objective problems.
+In practice, these methods are computationally costly to approach most SSC problems.
+In such cases, AUGMECON and AUGMECON2 are impracticable to approximate the Pareto frontier.
+To overcome this limitation, \citet{Mota2018} optimized the SSC problem using \typo{scenario} analysis.

+Goal Programming (GP) is an exact-based method used in a number of studies presented in Table \ref{tab:related_models}.
+GP methods aim at finding solutions by minimizing the deviance from pre-defined values for each objective function, also known as goals.
+In the references indicated in Table \ref{tab:related_models}, there are both generative and \textit{a priori} versions of GP methods.
+When dealing with uncertainty in SSC, fuzzy-based solution approaches are commonly employed as \textit{a priori} or interactive methods.